Stay up to date

 - Authentication of hosts with certificates or users with client certificates

-Lack of resources and rate-limiting
+Lack of resources and rate-limiting (DoS Attacks)

 Abuse of size and rate limits often leads to threat actors carrying out Denial of Service (DoS) attacks.
-This rest API security vulnerability is based on the concept that if an API consumes available resources in the form of a request processing loop or causing an erroneous situation, it would render the service unavailable to legitimate users.
-Threat actors seek such opportunities to target APIs such as public APIs where lack of authentication is confused with lack of security.
+This rest API security vulnerability is based on the concept that if an API consumes available resources in the form of a request processing loop or causes an erroneous situation, it would render the service unavailable to legitimate users.
+Threat actors seek opportunities to target APIs such as public APIs where lack of authentication is confused with lack of Security.
 It is also an issue that could be exploited using multiple attack vectors such as brute force attacks, credential stuffing attacks, user enumeration, or other fuzzing techniques.

 Discuss your concerns today